fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 ```

-If we were to do this we would lose much of the benefit provided by the <i>useField</i> hook.
+If we were to do this, we would lose much of the benefit provided by the <i>useField</i> hook.
 Instead, come up with a solution that fixes the issue, but is still easy to use with spread syntax.

 #### 7.7: country hook